 No smoking signs.
 Bennett.
 Ron Bennett is willing to put in metal posts if the county makes signs for us.
 He will speak with John Levy about the county’s progress with production of the new signs.
 The signs will be placed on the right side of the road (going up from Sir Francis Drake) in highly visible locations with a larger sign at the bottom of DVD.
 The new signs are larger than old ones.
 The new sign at the bottom of DVD will indicate that PRE is a private road with minimal outside access.
 An old sign will be at the trailhead at top of DVD, desirable because it includes a warning about camp fires.
 Sydne Bortel suggested that the bottom intersection of Lower Dover and Douglas is an area where cigarette butts have been found and that a sign might be useful there, even though this is a low traffic area.
 Discussion ensued about the best placement of a sign on Douglas.
 The need to remind home-owners to ask drivers and workers to be careful was noted and it was suggested that FEDEX drivers be reminded about fire dangers and that the company be contacted about this.
 Also, residents are encouraged to produce home-made signs for placement on their own properties, perhaps in Spanish and English, to reinforce no-smoking safety precautions.

-IRA annual dues – After discussion of the timing and rationale for increases in dues, it was decided to increase annual dues to $50/year per family.
+IRA annual dues – After discussion of the timing and rationale for increases in dues, it was decided to increase annual dues to $50/year per family effective January 1, 2021.

 New business: